 Scholarship applicants are NOT required to pay the Academy’s standard $75 non-refundable application fee.

-Submit your corresponding Student Application and Endorsement forms during the application period (June 1st to June 15th, 2021) using the link to the electronic forms which will become available on the Academy’s website scholarship page on June 1st.
+Submit your corresponding Application Form and Endorsement Form during the application period (June 1st to June 15th).
 We do not accept applications via any other means or at any other times of the year.

 These elements must be included with your application forms in order for them to be accepted as complete.

 One Letter of Reference (in Adobe PDF format): Provide one reference letter from a qualified individual who can comment on your academic potential, your skills with people, and your potential for becoming a professional trainer and behavior counselor.